Upcoming Training Courses

 Distance Learning On-Demand

 FREE!
-90 minute webinar archive.
-Original broadcast May 29, 2013.
-Produced by the National Center on Accessibility and the Great Lakes ADA Center.
-This session is part of the Arts and Recreation Webinar Series in collaboration with the ADA National Network, National Center on Accessibility, The John F. Kennedy Center for the Performing Arts and The Smithsonian Institution.
+90 minute webinars as part of the Arts and Recreation Webinar Series in collaboration with the Great Lakes ADA Center, National Center on Accessibility, The John F. Kennedy Center for the Performing Arts and The Smithsonian Institution.

 Universal design refers to the creation of structures and programs that can be used by all people.
 This online web module provides an introduction to the concept of Universal Design and its seven principles.
 In addition, the course presents the history, principles, and progress of Universal Design as it applies to the designer, programmer, and the consumer.